peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SetHeader
     public Message SetHeader​(int index, java.util.Map.Entry<java.lang.String,​java.lang.String> header)
-Sets the name and value of a header field by index. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>
+Sets the name and value of a header field by index. <p>This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**